julianharty/googletest/README.md

 also an IRC channel on OFTC (irc.oftc.net) #gtest available.
 Please join us!

+The Travis-ci configuration file and shell script may help you get started.
+For instance by setting the relevant environment variable taken from [travis.yml](travis.yml) and then running the [travis build script](./travis.sh)

 Getting started information for **Google Test** is available in the [Google Test Primer](googletest/docs/Primer.md) documentation.